Was there a breach of duty? How do we know(1) and who decides(2)?

 U.S. v.
 Carroll Towing Co.

-This is pretty much a landmark torts case (maybe more so than spring guns??) about someone who’s job is to be on board a barge looking over a situation, who decides to dip out for awhile.
+This is pretty much a landmark torts case (maybe more so than spring guns??) about someone whose job is to be on board a barge looking over a situation, who decides to dip out for a while.
 Whilst he is out(imagine that).

 Here’s the ‘hand formula’ from Judge Learned Hand (our fav. from Civ Pro 1?) to determine whether the defendant has breached his duty of care.
 There are 3 variables

-B (burden on defendant of avoiding the harm–Cost$$)
+B (burden on the defendant of avoiding the harm–Cost$$)

 L (Loss/harm that plaintiff suffers due to defendant’s actions-damages$$)

-P(Probability that plaintiff suffers harm due to defendant’s actions-foreseeable, not in hindsight)
+P(Probability that the plaintiff suffers harm due to defendant’s actions-foreseeable, not in hindsight)